-The God Committee may remind of Sidney Lumet’s epic one-location drama, 12 Angry Men that approaches a similar theme.
+The God Committee may remind of Sidney Lumet’s epic one-location drama, 12 Angry Men, which approaches a similar theme.

 On 6th November 2014, a surgeon, Dr. Andre Boxer, receives a call informing him about a teenager’s accident in Boston.
-The doctors fail to save the boy, but his heart is recovered in a viable condition.
-Boxer’s patient Serena Vazquez gets the donated organ as she is at the top of the list of the Organ Transplant Committee.
+The doctors failed to save the boy’s life, but his heart has been recovered in a viable condition.
+Boxer’s patient, Serena Vazquez, gets the donated organ as she is at the top of the list of the Organ Transplant Committee.

 Boxer discusses the subject with his romantic partner and hospital colleague, cardiac surgeon Dr. Jordan Taylor.
 Boxer thinks Serena is too old to receive a new heart, and the same organ can give many more living years to a better candidate.
-However, his thoughts don’t matter much because A joint committee approves Serena at the hospital.
+However, his thoughts don’t matter much because a joint committee has already approved Serena’s request.

 In the past, Serena’s sudden demise in the OT leaves the heart abandoned.
 The committee discusses the prospects of another patient who will receive the organ.
 Boxer’s health deteriorates drastically in the future, and he is in dire need of an organ transplant to finish his experimental “X Origins.”
 The time is fleeting fast, and the upcoming events will decide the fate of the organ and Boxer’s experiment.